 During the wintertime, we Japanese often have Oden both at home and bar-restaurants called “Izakaya (居酒屋)”.

-We Japanese often have Oden both at home and bar-restaurants called “Izakaya (居酒屋)” in the wintertime, for the Japanese hot-pot dish is easy to make if you use a soup base mix available in Japanese supermarkets and on some online shopping sites.
+This hot pot dish is actually easy to make if you use a soup base mix available in Japanese supermarkets or online.

 Easy Oden Recipe using S&B Seasoning & Soup Mix Oden no Moto

-Actually, in Japan, there are even soup base mixes mainly used for the Nabemono hot pot dish Oden, and the Japanese seasoning & soup mix from S&B “Oden no Moto (おでんの素)” has the largest sales volume of all Oden bases.
+In Japan, there are even soup base mixes meant for Oden, and the Japanese seasoning & soup mix from S&B “Oden no Moto (おでんの素)” is one of the best and most loved.

-So why not make Oden using this product? and let’s try the favorite Nabemono of Japanese people.
-For those who are interested in this Japanese hot-pot dish, lastly, let me introduce how to cook it using the S&B Oden no Moto soup mix.
+For those who are interested, lastly, let me introduce how to cook Oden with the Oden no Moto soup mix.

 Cooking Instructions (4 servings)

-- Put a bag (20 g) of the S&B Oden no Moto powder and 1000 ml water together in a pot and bring the mixture to a simmer
+- Put a bag (20 g) of the S&B Oden no Moto powder and 1000 ml water into a pot and bring to a simmer.

-- Add ingredients to the pot, such as boiled eggs, easy-to-eat round slices of peeled Daikon radish, Ito Konnyaku, Hanpen, Chikuwa, sausage, and whatever work well with the Oden broth
+- Add ingredients to the pot, such as boiled eggs, easy-to-eat round slices of peeled Daikon radish, Ito Konnyaku, Hanpen, Chikuwa, sausage, and whatever work well with the broth.

-- Cook the foods over low heat for a while until they soak up the flavor of the broth well
+- Cook it over low heat for a while until the ingredients soak up the flavor of the broth.

-- When well-seasoned, take the ingredient you want to eat out from the pot and enjoy it!
+- Once well-seasoned, take what you want out from the pot and enjoy!